abasit834/blood-donation/README.md

 # Blood donation Website

-This project is being created in React.
+This project is being created in React and is UnderConstruction.

 ##  Home Page